Spurty007/soccer/README.md

  - Size 5 ball
  - Time of Play: &#9758; Two 35 Minute Halves with 5 minute halftime
  - Full sized fields used
- - Fall in town - Scores are not reported
+ - Fall travel - Scores are reported
  - Spring travel - Scores are reported.
 ### **Grade 9/10** <a name="Grade910"></a>
 Players must be enrolled in 9th or 10th Grade.